Monkeystation/photanol-com/src/pages/index.md

       function: CSO
       text: "Our Founder and CSO, Prof. Hellingwerf, is a top five knowledge leader in the cyano-fermentation field and a well-respected authority on microbial photosynthesis.
-Researching and networking across continents to progress sustainable science and the Photanol vision. "
+Prof. Hellingwerf continues to researching and network across continents to progress sustainable science and the Photanol vision. "
       linkedin: https://www.linkedin.com/in/klaas-hellingwerf-809a2b10
       image: /img/klaas-portret_web_8sept_6-2.jpg
     - name: Paul Koekoek